coreinfrastructure/best-practices-badge/background.md

 Many OSS projects *do* a number of things well.
-Indeed, we intend for there to be many &#8220;0-day badge recipients&#8221; - that is, OSS projects that are already meet the criteria.
+Indeed, we intend for there to be many &#8220;0-day badge recipients&#8221; - that is, OSS projects that already meet the criteria.
-Of course, projects that follow best practices can still have vulnerabilities, other bugs, and other kinds of problems... but they should be a better position to prevent, detect, and fix them.
+Of course, projects that follow best practices can still have vulnerabilities, other bugs, and other kinds of problems, but they should be a better position to prevent, detect, and fix them.

 We hope to survey a number of OSS projects.